SomeoneNamedCaz/E.-Coli-genome-analysis/README.md

 # functions.py
 This is just a python file with the functions that are shared across the repository.

-# downloadingXMLFileOfNucIDs.py
-This program runs in python 3.8 (maybe other versions too, but it doesn't work on some versions of python).
-It uses an XML file that has the IDs of the Nucleotide entries in NCBI, and downloads the associated files.
-You can get the XML file through using the eutils for NCBI and using esearch and requesting all of the entries and then downloading that page using your browser.

-# genomesFromBioProjects.py
-This downloads the genomes using bioproject names.
-This program used a csv from ncbi to download the mastitis genomes (this file is in the repo as allMastitisBioProjects.csv

 # concatenateContigs.py
 This turns an assembly into an assembly with all of the contigs added together into a single contig.
 This was an attempt to make Mauve faster.